 Kauai’s south shore does not get a lot of rain.
-With that in mind during the 1930s Ms. Moir, the wife a sugar plantation manager developed a garden filled with plants that are drought resistant.
-This resort has two distinct garden sections.
+With that in mind during the 1930s Ms. Moir, the wife of a sugar plantation manager, developed a garden filled with plants that are drought resistant.
+This resort has two distinct garden sections, making it a unique free Kauai botanical garden.

 You will encounter the Plantation Gardens as you walk in from the parking lot.

-Be sure to take a good look at the pond filled with lilies, coy, and possibly a green heron.
+Be sure to take a good look at the pond filled with lilies, koi, and possibly a green heron.

 This garden is filled with an impressive assortment of orchids, popping with vibrant color along the paths.